browserengineering/book/book/scripts.md

-Debugging these issues is not easy, because all these calls between Python and JS get pretty complicated. *Because* these bugs are hard, it's worth approaching debugging systematically and gather a lot of information before attempting a fix.
+Debugging these issues is not easy, because all these calls between Python and JS get pretty complicated. *Because* these bugs are hard, it's worth approaching debugging systematically and gathering a lot of information before attempting a fix.

 Returning handles
 =================

 So far, JavaScript evaluation is fun but useless, because JavaScript can't make any kinds of modifications to the page itself.
-Why even run JavaScript if it can't do anything besides print?
-(Who looks at a browser's console output?)
+(Why even run JavaScript if it can't do anything besides print?
+Who looks at a browser's console output?)
 We need to allow JavaScript to modify the page.